amontoli/data_analysis_exercise/README.md

 ![Visits trend](https://github.com/amontoli/data_analysis_exercise/blob/main/visits.png)

 A weekly trend can be easly noticed in the plot: the peaks are reached on Saturdays, while on Sundays there is a sudden drop of visits.
 This is most likely because stores are closed on Sunday.
+A notable exception is the first of January, where there still is a drop of store visits, even though it is Friday.
+This is probably due to the fact that stores are closed on the first day of the year.

 3. With the `users.py` script it is possible to visualise the GPS data of a single user as a heatmap.
 In `users.png` I show you as an example the GPS data of a the user with `device_id = 8704`: